dolynchuk/c_lab/README.md

 # c_lab
-c program for sql labs
+c program for creating and managing simple database